 Cybersecurity is the one critical area that worries every other Internet user to corporate with web portal administrators.
 Since WordPress powers more than 30% websites on the Internet, it often becomes a prime target for hackers and spammers.
-Many experts suggest that security of your site is as important as speeding up your WordPress site.
+Many experts suggest that WordPress hosting and security is as important as speeding up your WordPress site.

 WordPress website administrators often face spam comments, automatic fake registrations and login attempts as common security threats.
 CAPTCHA is a potent tool for protecting sites against those spamming done via bots.
 Until now, this security measure generated a security question that only humans can answer.
 In many cases, solving CAPTCHA every time for gaining access to resources is very annoying.